marko-knoebl/slides/sections/react-testing-and-component-demos/30-testing-overview-en.md

 what to test:

 - rendering
-- triggering events
-- changing state
+- reacting to user actions

 ## Testing React components